 - IP address block/accept policies – Add IP addresses or networks to the Allow List to always exempt, or to the Block List to always block.
 Allow Listed IP addresses/networks bypass spam scoring as well as all other blocklists.
 Virus scanning still applies.
 This list of IP addresses that you choose to block takes precedence over the Barracuda Reputation Block List and Custom RBL entries.
 Configure on the INBOUND SETTINGS > IP Address Policies page.

 Recipient and sender policies

 - Recipient Policies – Recipient email addresses you specifically want to always exempt to the Allow List, or always block to the Block List.
 Or you can apply a default behavior to all recipients, by selecting either Scan or Exempt from the Default policy for all users drop-down.
 Exempt (Allow Listed) recipients bypass spam scoring as well as all other block lists.
 Virus scanning still applies.
 Configure on the INBOUND SETTINGS >Recipient Policies page.

 - Sender Policies – Sender policies allow you to exempt or block messages by username in a sender email address, domain name, or both.
 For details, see the INBOUND SETTINGS > Sender Policies page.

-- Sender Authentication – Configure reverse DNS lookups for sender domain verification, domain-spoofing protection, DomainKeys Identified Mail (DKIM), and Sender Policy Framework (SPF) and Domain-based Message Authentication, Reporting, and Conformance (DMARC) for sender authentication.
+- Sender Authentication – Configure reverse DNS lookups for sender domain verification, domain-spoofing protection, DomainKeys Identified Mail (DKIM), Sender Policy Framework (SPF) and Domain-based Message Authentication, Reporting, and Conformance (DMARC) for sender authentication.
 See the INBOUND SETTINGS > Sender Authentication.
 For more details about these methods, see Sender Authentication.